johnvusich/johnvusich.github.io/index.md

 # Welcome to My Website

 Hello!
+I’m John Vusich, a Cell and Molecular Biology PhD student studying computational and cancer biology in the Andrechek lab at MSU.
-I'm John Vusich, a researcher in Cell and Molecular Biology.
-This site showcases my projects, publications, and more.
+  This showcases my projects, publications, and more.
   Explore the links below to learn more about me.

 - [About Me](about.html)
 - [Projects](projects.html)